-Pretend that your home is destroyed by a natural disaster, and you have a policy with replacement value coverage.
+Imagine that your home is destroyed by a natural disaster, and you have a policy with replacement value coverage.
 If your claim were successful, your insurer would account for your home's depreciation and subtract that figure from your final compensation.
-On the other hand, a replacement value policy doesn't account for depreciation, but it only pays up to your insurance policy's limit.
+On the other hand, a replacement value policy doesn't account for depreciation, though it only pays up to your insurance policy's limit.

 To guarantee you're compensated for the full value of your home, you'll have to purchase extended replacement value.
 This type of coverage ensures that if surprise costs show up in reconstruction and exceed your policy's limit, you'll still be compensated.